-IGCSE courses for Grade 10 to 12 presently offered are: Mathematics, Additional Mathematics, Biology, Chemistry, Physics, English, Literature, French, History, Geography, and Agriculture.
+IGCSE courses for Grade 10 to 12 presently offered are: Mathematics, Additional Mathematics, Pure and Physical Sciences (Biology, Chemistry and Physics – Core & Extended), English (1st and 2nd language), English Literature, French, History, Geography, Business Studies, Computer Studies and Agricultural Science.
 The curriculum is supplemented by courses leading to the Cambridge Information Technology Skills Award.

 The Cambridge Curriculum is supplemented by courses in Character Development and Arts, as well as Sports and Service programs.
 Banani School places emphasis on the sciences and agricultural education and offers a good selection of humanities courses within an enriched English language environment.

 The Banani Curriculum prepares students for the demands of institutions of higher learning throughout the world.
 Banani Graduates, some with scholarships, have been enrolled in Universities and Colleges around the world, including: Australia, Canada, China, England, India, Ireland, Namibia, Romania, Russia, South Africa, Tanzania, The United States, Zambia, and Zimbabwe.